junxit/us-congress-bills-119/metadata.md

 - House — Rules Committee

+## Recorded votes (2)

+- 2025-03-25 — [House 119-1-75](votes/house-119-1-0075.md) — On Ordering the Previous Question — **Passed** (215–208)
+- 2025-03-25 — [House 119-1-76](votes/house-119-1-0076.md) — On Agreeing to the Resolution — **Passed** (214–207)

 ## Actions

 - 2025-03-24 — Placed on the House Calendar, Calendar No. 12.
 - 2025-03-24 — The House Committee on Rules reported an original measure, H. Rept.
 119-38, by Ms. Foxx.
 - 2025-03-24 — The House Committee on Rules reported an original measure, H. Rept.
 119-38, by Ms. Foxx.
 - 2025-03-24 — The resolution provides for consideration of H.J.
 Res.
 24 and H.J.
 Res.
 75 under a closed rule, and provides for consideration of H.R.
 1048 under a structured rule.
 Also, the resolution provides for one hour of general debate and one motion to recommit on each measure.
+- 2025-03-25 — Considered as privileged matter. (consideration: CR H1232-1238)
+- 2025-03-25 — Considered as unfinished business. (consideration: CR H1239-1241)
+- 2025-03-25 — DEBATE - The House proceeded with one hour of debate on H. Res.
+242.
+- 2025-03-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-25 — On agreeing to the resolution Agreed to by recorded vote: 214 - 207 (Roll no. 76). (text: CR H1232)
+- 2025-03-25 — On ordering the previous question Agreed to by the Yeas and Nays: 215 - 208 (Roll no. 75).
+- 2025-03-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+242, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Neguse demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-03-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 214 - 207 (Roll no. 76). (text: CR H1232)